 - Display (Master/companion) Google Ad Manager 360 only

 You may notice that these ad types align with the structure of the creative library.

-The "Display" ad type allows you to create a variety of ad experiences from standard image ads and Campaign Manager URLs to native forms and custom solutions.
+The "Display" ad type allows you to create a variety of ad experiences from standard image ads and Campaign Manager 360 URLs to built-in forms and custom solutions.
 Under "Display", Google Ad Manager 360 publishers can choose: